Mejikano/kickstarter-analysis/README.md

-# kickstarter-analysis
-kickstarter-analysis for theather play
+# An Analysis of Kickstarter Campaigns.